Andrew Benintendi Preview, Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 19th-ranked team ERA among all league pitching staffs (4.46).
+- The Tigers have the 19th-ranked team ERA across all MLB pitching staffs (4.48).

-- Tigers pitchers combine to surrender 165 total home runs at a rate of 1.2 per game (to rank 12th in baseball).

-- In his last appearance on Saturday against the Chicago White Sox, the right-hander threw seven scoreless innings while surrendering four hits.
+- In his last time out on Sunday, the lefty threw seven innings against the Chicago White Sox, giving up two earned runs while surrendering five hits.

-- The 24-year-old has an ERA of 4.65, with 9 strikeouts per nine innings, in 17 games this season.
-Opposing hitters have a .235 batting average against him.
+- The 26-year-old has put up an ERA of 3.77, with 10.4 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .229 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.